-I don’t think all real-estate agents will go away.
-I just think there will be less of them.
-And the way they are compensated will change or be less than current state (6%).
+I don’t think all real estate agents will go away; just that there will be fewer of them.
+And the way they are compensated will change or be less than the current state (6%).

-MUST READ: CNN penned a good article about why a current class-action lawsuit could do away with the 6% real estate commission.
-It’s long, but lays out why major changes in the real estate industry could be forthcoming.
-And what the affect on agents, brokers, and consumers could be.
+MUST-READ: CNN penned an article on why a current class-action lawsuit could do away with the 6% real estate commission.
+It lays out why major changes in the real estate industry are coming.
+And the effect it will have on agents, brokers, and consumers.

 In the article, they asked Rob Hahn what would happen to the industry if the lawsuit is successful👇

 It kills the industry," said Rob Hahn, a real estate marketing consultant with the firm 7DS Associates, who predicts the number of people in the profession would drop to just 200,000 if the lawsuit is successful.
 "A lot of things that we as consumers value go away.

 Some context: There are an estimated 1.36 million real estate agents.
 A drop to 200,000 would be jarring.

 Important: Just because I’m bullish on Zillow's long-term potential doesn’t mean I’m bullish on its stock.
 Good companies can make bad investments if the price paid is too high.

 Imagine going from a Red Sox fan to a Yankees fan.